 As Hallowe’en nears, witchcraft is in the air- and on display.
-Seven mysterious and magical “witch bottles” from the Museum of London collection are currently on loan to Oxford’s Ashmolean Museum for their exhibition Spellbound: Magic, Ritual and Witchcraft.
+In 2018, we loaned seven mysterious and magical “witch bottles” to Oxford’s Ashmolean Museum for their exhibition Spellbound: Magic, Ritual and Witchcraft.
 Let’s peer inside these sorcerous vessels and see what they can tell us about magical beliefs, past and present.

 The Museum of London’s collection includes several 17th century stoneware pots, found buried in sites across the city.
 In appearance, they’re much like the hundreds of examples of early modern pottery we hold- until you look inside.
 Each was found stoppered and filled with a bizarre assortment of objects including iron nails, lead shot, bundles of hair, and a heart-shaped piece of felt pierced with pins.
 Their contents mark them as “witch bottles”, magical talismans used by past Londoners to ward off spells or cure disease.
 When they were buried, they were probably also filled with a final, vital ingredient: the urine of the person who wanted protection.

-A selection of our witchiest bottles are now on show in the Spellbound exhibition at the Ashmolean Museum in Oxford.
+A selection of our witchiest bottles were on show in the 2018 Spellbound exhibition at the Ashmolean Museum in Oxford.
 They are just a few of the hundreds of objects on display, spanning eight centuries, that explore how our ancestors used magical thinking to cope with the unpredictable world around them.

 Matthew Winterbottom, one of the curators of Spellbound, explains: “Magical thinking is the belief that your thoughts or actions will have an effect on something that can’t possibly be logically connected.
 Performing a ritual action, trying to cast a spell on someone, carrying a lucky charm- all examples of magical thinking.
 Extreme emotions tend to encourage magical thinking- people who are falling in love or are living in fear are driven to it.”